entercosmos/cosmos-id-wordpress-plugin/README.md

-# Cosmos ID WordPress Plugin
+# Pender Account WordPress Plugin

 Password-less authentication for your WordPress websites.